 The path part of the URL — i.e., the actual page requested, as well as the query string parameters — are protected (encrypted) while they are "over the wire" i.e., in transit on their way to the destination server.
 The situation is exactly the same for POST requests.

-Of course, web servers tend to log the entire URL in plain text in their access logs; so sending sensitive information over GET is not a good idea.
+The POST method does still retain one advantage even in the case of HTTPS, however.
+Web servers tend to log the entire requested URL in plain text in their access logs; so sending sensitive information over GET is not a good idea.
 This applies irrespective of whether HTTP or HTTPS is used.